-The following meetings were held in 2006:

-Board of Directors of Nestlé S.A.

-Chairman's and Corporate Governance Committee

-Compensation and Nomination Committee

-Audit Committee

-Finance Committee

-2 times
+Meetings held in 2007: Frequency Average duration (hours) Board of Directors of Nestlé S.A.
+9 times 4 Chairman's and Corporate Governance Committee 7 times 3 Compensation and Nomination Committee 7 times 3 Audit Committee 3 times 3 Finance Committee 2 times 1

 The Board reserves one full day per year to discuss strategic questions.
-Board and Committee meetings also took place during the annual visit to a Nestlé Market, in 2006 to Nestlé in Russia.
-In 2006, the average duration of the Board meetings held was 3 hours 45 minutes.
-The average attendance at the Board meetings was over 98%.
+Board and Committee meetings also took place during the annual visit to a Nestlé Market, in 2007 to Nestlé in Switzerland.
+The average attendance at the Board meetings was over 92%.
+Board meetings, with the exception of certain in camera sessions, are attended by all members of the Executive Board.
+In addition, certain members of the Executive Board and senior management participate in certain committee meetings.